What is cholecystitis?

 Older people may not have fever or pain.
 Their only symptom may be a tender area in the abdomen.

-Diagnosing cholecystitis starts when you describe your symptoms to your doctor.
-Next is a physical exam.
+Your doctor will ask about your symptoms and do a physical exam.
 Your doctor will carefully feel your right upper abdomen to look for tenderness.
 You may have blood drawn and an ultrasound, a test that uses sound waves to create a picture of your gallbladder.
 Ultrasound may show gallstones, thickening of the gallbladder wall, extra fluid, and other signs of cholecystitis.
 This test also allows doctors to check the size and shape of your gallbladder.

-You could also have a gallbladder scan, a nuclear scanning test that checks how well your gallbladder is working.
+You may also have other tests, such as a gallbladder scan.
+This is a nuclear scanning test that checks how well your gallbladder is working.
 It can also help find blockage in the tubes (bile ducts) that lead from the liver to the gallbladder and small intestine (duodenum).